Tobacco cravings can wear you down when you're trying to quit. Use these tips to reduce and resist cravings.By Mayo Clinic Staff

 For most tobacco users, tobacco cravings or urges to smoke can be powerful.
 But you're not at the mercy of these cravings.

-When an urge to use tobacco strikes, remember that although it may be intense, it will be short-lived, and it probably will pass within a few minutes whether or not you smoke a cigarette or take a dip of chewing tobacco.
-Each time you resist a tobacco craving, you're one step closer to stopping smoking or other tobacco use for good.
-But it can be difficult.
+When an urge to use tobacco strikes, remember that although it may be intense, it will probably pass within five to 10 minutes whether or not you smoke a cigarette or take a dip of chewing tobacco.
+Each time you resist a tobacco craving, you're one step closer to stopping tobacco use for good.

-Here are 10 ways to help you resist the urge to smoke or use tobacco when a tobacco craving strikes:
+Here are 10 ways to help you resist the urge to smoke or use tobacco when a tobacco craving strikes.

-Urges for tobacco are likely to be strongest in the situations where you smoked or chewed tobacco most often, such as at parties or bars, in the car, or while watching television.
+Urges for tobacco are likely to be strongest in the situations where you smoked or chewed tobacco most often, such as at parties or bars, or while feeling stressed or sipping coffee.
 Identify your trigger situations and have a plan in place to avoid them entirely or get through them without using tobacco.